lorenzodallamico/CoDeBetHe.jl/README.md

 > If you make use **CoDeBetHe** please consider to cite the above references.

-## Update

-In the folder `python` we added two files that allow you to easily use our algorithm in Python as well.
-They rely on PyJulia and require that Julia is installed on your computer.
-Recall that the first time that you use the function, it will be particularly slow, unlike typical Python functions.

 ```
 @inproceedings{dall2019revisiting,
   title={Revisiting the Bethe-Hessian: improved community detection in sparse heterogeneous graphs},